Verlocal

 Stiki Digital enables companies to offer digital content as promotional gifts and point of sales rewards.

-Zetta is a company that specializes in cloud-based data protection services for enterprises and small to medium-sized businesses.
-Founded in 2008 by pioneers in internet technology, Zetta focuses on enhancing data security and recovery solutions for modern organizations.
-The company offers direct-to-cloud disaster recovery as a service (DRaaS) and backup as a service (BaaS), allowing businesses to efficiently protect, access, and recover their virtual and physical data without requiring additional hardware.
-This streamlined approach ensures that organizations can safeguard their critical information and maintain business continuity in the event of data loss or system failures.
+Zetta is a company that specializes in cloud-based data protection solutions for both enterprises and small to medium-sized businesses.
+Founded in 2008 by innovators in the Internet sector, Zetta focuses on enhancing data security and recovery capabilities in the modern business landscape.
+The company offers direct-to-cloud disaster recovery as a service (DRaaS) and backup as a service (BaaS), allowing organizations to efficiently protect, access, and recover their virtual and physical data without the need for additional hardware.
+Through its services, Zetta aims to ensure reliable data management and recovery, catering to the evolving needs of businesses in an increasingly digital world.

 Zephyr specializes in on-demand enterprise test management software, offering comprehensive solutions for managing the entire testing lifecycle within organizations.
 Its platform facilitates the oversight of resources, releases, sprints, test cases, scheduling, test execution, defect tracking, documentation, collaboration, and real-time reporting and metrics.
 Zephyr's robust suite of products supports over a million users, catering to the diverse software testing needs of various industries, including finance, healthcare, media, automotive, IT services, and enterprise software.
 This versatility underscores its commitment to addressing the evolving challenges of global software test management.